EarthScope/ringserver/doc/ringserver.md

 ## <a id='config-file-parameters'>Config File Parameters</a>

 <p >All of the command line parameters have config file and environment variable equivalents.
-Many of the config file parameters are dynamic, if they are changed the server will re-read it's configuration on the fly.
+Many of the config file parameters are dynamic, if they are changed the server will re-read its configuration on the fly.
 See the detailed parameter descriptions in the documented example config file.</p>

 ## <a id='access-control'>Access Control</a>